universal-automata/liblevenshtein/README.md

 ## A library for generating Finite State Transducers based on Levenshtein Automata.

+For a quick demonstration, please visit the [Github Page, here](http://dylon.github.io/liblevenshtein/).

 ### Basic Usage:

 Add the following `<script>` tag to the `<head>` section of your document: